 Did you know that there are typically more than 100 tasks executors need to complete to settle an estate?

 It will save you time and money in the executor role.
 It takes less than a minute, and you’ll have the peace of mind knowing that you understand your executor responsibilities as you work toward settling an estate.
+Create your free personalized executor plan now if you haven’t already done so.

 Before you dive, head-first, into your executor duties, it makes sense to understand what your executor role will entail.
 An executor is a person named in a will to oversee the process of wrapping up the decedent’s estate and distributing the remaining assets according to the will.